mshumer/OpenReasoningEngine/README.md

 Two options available:
 - Direct execution: `python main.py`
 - API server: `python api.py` (starts a Flask API endpoint)

+## Config Options
+Running the code as-is will work — I've chosen reasonable default settings.
+If you'd like to customize the way the system reasons, here are all of the settings you can configure: [LINK HERE!]

 ### Tool System